HigherOrderCO/Kind/blog/2-first-class-modules-with-self-types.md

 num = valueOf dyn
 ```

-Of course, we can only turn `Dynamic` into well-typed values if they are
+Of course, we can only turn a `Dynamic` into a well-typed value if it has a
-compile-time constants.
-Otherwise, we aren't able to turn a `Dynamic` into a
-`Int`, and it becomes essentially useless, since we won't be able to do anything
+statically known type.
+Otherwise, it becomes useless, since we won't be able to
+do anything with it (after all, Int functions work on Int arguments, not Dynamic
-with it.
-But for first-class modules, `Dynamic` is very handy.
+arguments, for example).
+But for first-class modules, `Dynamic` is very handy,
+since we're always able to cast module functions to their actual types.

 ## The Dynamic type in Kind, with Self types